Rules of Entry

 - Length: Short Story 2,000 words; Poetry 50 lines; True Story 750 - 1250 words

 - All entries must be the original work of the entrant alone and must not have appeared in any publication.

-- Research Article - You must provide evidence of two sources (not within the work itself) and the article must be accompanied by at least one photograph, 3MG, jpg file and must be credited.
+- True Story - You must provide evidence of two sources (not within the work itself) and the article must be accompanied by at least one photograph, 3MG, jpg file and must be credited.

 - Entries in poetry and short story must not contain any photographs or illustrations.

 - Poems may be rhymed or unrhymed and may take any poetic form